 Results show considerable portion of women with anxiety during pregnancy

-A mother’s depression and anxiety from conception through the first year of the baby’s life is associated with negative developmental outcomes through adolescence, according to a study published Monday in the journal JAMA Pediatrics.
+A mother’s depression and anxiety from conception through the first year of the baby’s life is associated with negative developmental outcomes through adolescence, according to a study published in JAMA Pediatrics in September 2020.

-Concerns exist over the number of women affected, as about 15 percent to 23 percent of women worldwide experience anxiety during pregnancy, while 15 percent deal with anxiety after childbirth.
-Depression through pregnancy is estimated to affect 10 percent of women, and 15 percent face postpartum depression.
+Concerns exist over the number of women affected, as about 15% to 23% of women worldwide experience anxiety during pregnancy, while 15% deal with anxiety after childbirth.
+Depression through pregnancy is estimated to affect 10% of women, and 15% face postpartum depression.
 The burden is greater for women who are experiencing poverty or are teen parents, according to Postpartum Support International.